LoicMichelControl/website/_pages/about.md

 <font color='blue'> Experimental & CFD aerodynamics for wind turbines </font>
-Development of a complete experimental setup inside a wind tunnel environment at the LHEEA lab. to validate nonlinear control strategies devoted to manage the lift of wind turbine at the blade scale taking into account local aerodynamic perturbations (such as fall down of the lift inducing lack of controllability).
+Development of a complete experimental setup within a wind tunnel environment at the LHEEA laboratory.
+The goal was to validate nonlinear control strategies devoted to manage the aerodynamic lift of wind turbines at the blade scale, taking into account local aerodynamic perturbations (such as fall down of the lift inducing lack of controllability).
 A fully customized embedded control board was designed for this purpose.
-Also investigations of the lift-based control in CFD (using the ISIS-CFD professional solver) as well as investigations within the [OpenFAST](https://www.nrel.gov/wind/nwtc/openfast.html)  environment of the « Para-model » control algorithm [[GitHub]](https://github.com/LoicMichelControl/lcost).
+In addition, we performed investigations of the lift-based control in CFD (using the [ISIS-CFD](https://lheea.ec-nantes.fr/research-impact/software-and-patents/isis-cfd) solver) as well as investigations within the [OpenFAST](https://www.nrel.gov/wind/nwtc/openfast.html)  environment of the Para-Model Control algorithm [[GitHub]](https://github.com/LoicMichelControl/lcost).

 <div style="display:flex; justify-content:center;">
 <div style="flex: 1 1 75%;align-self: center;">